 Links to some of the core health sciences journals available online via the Library.
 These journals represent a collection of the most accessed, referenced and recommended journals in the field of Medicine.

 USMLEasy assists you to prepare for the USMLE Step 1, Step 2 CK, and Step 3.
 You’ll find thousands of online questions covering all the disciplines and organ systems covered on the exam — along with powerful customization features that allow you to focus on the topics you need to master and bypass what you already know.
 Go to USMLEasy to set up a FREE account.
+From the USMLE Easy home page, click "Sign In" and then the "Do you get access via your institution" link.

 Click here for a list of print study aids held by the Lamar Soutter Library.
 All of these resources are on the library's Reserve Shelf for in-library use only.
 Open the title link for information on call number for exact location on the shelf.